xinwenfu/VChat_LTER/README.md

 	* `v`: Verbose output.
 	* `p`: Set to listen on a port, in this case, port 8080.

 4. If the SMB share has not been started, navigate to where your malicious DLL is located and start it.
 	```
 	$ sudo impacket-smbserver -smb2support ABCD .
 	```
 	* `sudo`: This command and operation requires root privileges to bind to the well-known SMB port 445.
 	* [`impacket-smbserver`](https://www.kali.org/tools/impacket-scripts/#impacket-smbserver):  This is the command the launches a SMB server and add a share as specified.
 	* `smb2support`: Enable SMB2 Support.
 	* `A`: Name of the current Share.
 This is chosen to be short as we would complicate the shellcode generation otherwise.
 	* `.`: This is the current directory we are in, we can specify a path to share a specific directory.

 5. Run the [exploit13a-DLL.py](./SourceCode/exploit13-DLL.py) program, and open the terminal you have the netcat listener on!
 #### Multi-Stage
+> [!NOTE]
+> I have observed that the first stage shellcode will work as expected and can guess all of the possible file descriptors for the program's socket.
+It is likely the case that Windows's behavior chnages when a SEH exception is raised compared to the enviorment the execution enviornment the original [KSTET_Multi](https://github.com/DaintyJet/VChat_KSTET_Multi) attack occurs in.
+>
+> This section is included for refernce.

 We will perform a similar exploit to one done for the [KSTET_Multi](https://github.com/DaintyJet/VChat_KSTET_Multi) exploit, as we will first inject an encoded shellcode to receive the second stage shellcode that is not encoded (It does not account for the restrictive character set), writing it to the stack, and then entering the newly written second stage.
 This is done so we only have to create the smaller first stage in compliance with the allowed character set, as the first stage will enable us to bypass those restrictions.
 We do this since it is much easier to create the smaller first stage within the restricted character set than it is for us to generate the more complicated metasploit payloads in a format that preserves their functionality.
 By instead using the first stage to receive the more complicated shellcode and directly write it to the stack we do not need to be worried about how the original programs' logic changes the data we send, as we have bypassed it with the first stage.

 1. As we have done before we need to realign the stack pointer stored in the `ESP` register, since we have jumped to the start of the buffer there are a few thousand `A`s between us and the top of the stack.
 Additionally, if we do not move the stack pointer as the last instruction used by the decoder in the shellcode is `PUSH EAX`, the second stage shellcode is written to the stack following the `JMP <Head>` instruction, so we would never reach it!